Last updated on October 12th, 2022 at 10:20 pm

 General Purpose Registers

-In computer architecture, a processor register is a quickly accessible location available to a computer’s central processing unit (CPU).
+In computer architecture, registers in processors are quickly accessible locations available to a computer’s central processing unit (CPU).
 Registers usually consist of a small amount of fast storage, although some registers have specific hardware functions, and may be read-only or write-only.
 Registers are normally measured by the number of bits they can hold, for example, an “8-bit register”, “32-bit register” or a “64-bit register” (or even with more bits).

 This is accumulator register.
-It gets used in arithmetic, logic and data transfer instructions.
-In manipulation and division, one of the numbers involved must be in AX or AL
+It is of 16 bits and is divided into two 8-bit registers AH and AL to also perform 8-bit instructions.
+It is used in arithmetic, logic and data transfer instructions in 8086 microprocessors.
+In manipulation and division, one of the numbers involved must be in AX or AL.

 BX (Base Register)

-This is base register.
+This is the base register.
+It is of 16 bits and is divided into two 8-bit registers BH and BL.
 BX register is an address register.
-It usually contain a data pointer used for based, based indexed or register indirect addressing.
+It usually contains a data pointer used for based, based indexed or register indirect addressing.

 CX (Count register)

 This is Count register.
+It is of 16 bits and is divided into two 8-bit registers CH and CL to also perform 8-bit instructions.
 This serves as a loop counter.
 Program loop constructions are facilitated by it.
 Count register can also be used as a counter in string manipulation and shift/rotate instruction.

 DX (Data Register)

 This is data register.
+It is of 16 bits and is divided into two 8-bit registers DH and DL to also perform 8-bit instructions.
 Data register can be used as a port number in I/O operations.
 It is also used in multiplication and division.

 SP (Stack Pointer)